Absence from school

-House and Home Groups
+Middle School Home Groups

 IT – iPad Program

 At HGC we challenge ourselves to teach and lead in relevant and new digital forms through evolving modes of Information Communication Technology and new methodologies.
 Our 1:1 initiative is designed to improve our student’s access to learning technologies and online learning – it actively and creatively engages students in their learning and is used as a learning device alongside our College owned technologies.
 It is expected that all Year 1 – 8 students will have an iPad at school every day.
 This will allow the College to further personalise learning and to move away from a traditional approach of a teacher-only directed classroom with students all using the same textbook.
-Students that already have iPads from primary school will be able to continue to use these at our College.

 Mobile Phones / iPods